dongfang98/Twitter-vs-Keras/README.md

       - epochs is the number of learning periods, that is, the number of iterations for all learning samples.
       - initial_epoch indicates the number of epochs at the beginning of learning.
 If the previous learning weight is not loaded, it defaults to 0.
       - class_ weight is a parameter for category weighting in classification problems, that is, different weights are used for learning objectives of different classifications. calss_ The input of weight is a dictionary, the variable name is class alias, and the content is weight.
 For example, for binary classification, the class names are usually "0" and "1".
+   - the components for model.fit are below:
+      - X represents the input feature, Y represents the learning goal, and batch_ Size indicates the number of samples in a single batch during batch learning. steps_ per_ Epoch indicates the number of batches participating in learning.
+The default value of none indicates the maximum number of batches allowed by dividing the total number of samples by the number of samples in a single batch.
+      - validation_ split represents the proportion of the sample used for model validation.
+This part of the data will be randomly selected in proportion and will not participate in learning.
+      - validation_ data receives a python tuple containing or (x, y) or (x, y, sample_weight) for verification during learning.
+      - validation_ freq only calls validation_ Split or validation_ Data is used to indicate the frequency of model verification.
+The default value is 1, indicating that verification is carried out in each era. validation_ Freq also receives the list.
+The elements in the list represent the number of epochs for model verification.
+For example, [1, 5, 10] represents model verification in the 1st, 5th and 10th epochs.
+      - validation_ steps only when steps is called_ per_ Used after epoch to indicate the number of batches participating in model validation.
+      - Shuffle is a shuffle option for data, which is only available when steps is called_ per_ Used when epoch = none.
+The default value is true, which indicates complete shuffling.
+In addition, false and batch are also available, which indicates shuffling in only one batch of samples.
+      - sample_ weight is a parameter that weights the sample, usually not the category weighted parameter calss_ Called together with weight.
+In model Define sample in compile_ weight_ when mode = none, sample_ Weight receives a 1-dimensional numpy array with the same size as the total number of samples; Define sample in_ weight_ When mode = "temporary", calss_ weight receives a two-dimensional array, which represents the weight of each sample in different time steps by line, that is, the array size is (sample, timestep).

 ## Entity versus procedural
 #### Twitter API
 Twitter API contains only 4 kinds of operation: